TheMakiran/BenchmarkELimages/README.md

   - el_masks_train   # indexed ground truth masks for testing
   - el_masks_val     # indexed ground truth masks for testing

-# Folder structure for module dataset
+# Folder structure for the unlabelled dataset
-The 'dataset_modules' folder consists of 329 module-level EL images.
-These images can be cropped to create over 20,000 additional cell-level images.
+The 'dataset_unlabelled' folder contains a link to a dropbox with over 150,000 cell-level EL images cropped from xxx module-level EL images.
 The unlabelled cell-level images can used for training semi-supervised and self-supervised models.
 They can als be used to create additional ground truth images for fully-supervised models.

 # Citations